 Each student must bring the following:

-- 2 x HART Trust-issued standard boots (1 clean set will be required for classroom/dining wear)
+- 2 x HART trust-issued incident ground boots as per EDS HART 1 01 03 (1 clean set will be required for classroom/dining wear)

-- Clothes to be worn underground kit do not need to be uniform (note: you will get hot / wet in practical work)
+- Underclothing suitable to be worn under incident ground kit and appropriate for weather conditions. (note: you will get hot / wet in practical work)

-- Sports equipment if you wish to use the gym or swimming pool (note: whilst fitness is encouraged, injuries sustained may result in you taking no further part in the course) – if open.
+- Sports equipment if you wish to use the gym or swimming pool at the Hotel (note: whilst fitness is encouraged, injuries sustained may result in you taking no further part in the course) – if open.
+Ensure you bring your own towel and £1.00 coin for locker (returnable for use in Gym)